My name is Mikayla (she/they) and I am a death doula born and raised in Atlanta, GA.

 At some point, any fear I had of death waned, and I almost view it as a co-worker I see around the office -- one that I consider a great mentor.

 It was the summer of 2021 when I discovered what death doulas were.
+I knew in that moment that holistic death work was what I was meant to be doing.
+I felt it in my soul.

 Shortly after seeing that video I saw something else on TikTok about death doulas and was absolutely bewildered.
 But I also felt it: my calling.